Viswas-Programs/Viswas-Programs/README.md

 - 👋 Hi, I’m Viswas
 - 👀 I’m interested in programming and ethical hacking
 - 🌱 I’m currently learning python and c++
-- 💞️ I’m looking to collaborate on projects that I make
+- 💞️ I’m looking to collaborate on good projects (duh)
 - 📫 How to reach me: Nah I ain't givin' it

 I am nub btw, so don't trash me when there is a bug in my program :)